jenningsanderson/Twitter-Evacuation-Patterns/README.md

 ###analysis/
 #####Twitter_In_Evac.py
 A python script that uses ArcPy to parse a CSV of before, during, and after locations for a particular user and perform comparisons of these locations to known evacuation zones.
 Performs set intersect operations on lists of users to determine who sheltered in place in an evacuation zone.

-###userAnalysis/
-The Visual Studio project that take the extracted users and outputs diagnostic files, such as a KML, a CSV of perimeters, and each user's median points.